Restorative Justice Program

-Restorative Justice (RJ) is a philosophical framework which views crime as an injury and justice as a process for healing to take place.
+Restorative Justice (RJ) is a philosophical framework that views crime as an injury and justice as a process for healing to take place.
 RJ seeks to balance the needs of victims and communities rather than just those of the offender.
-The principles of RJ, such as requiring restitution for property crimes, is centuries old and can be found in the Code of Hammurabi (1700 BC) and the Old Testament.
-Indigenous people in New Zealand, North America and Australia have practiced principles of RJ for generations.
-The concept as used by the modern day criminal justice system is relatively new.
-The framework of RJ in modern criminal justice has been evolving since the 1970s, when early experiments using mediation between victims of crime and offenders began.
+The principles of RJ, such as requiring restitution for property crimes, are centuries old and can be found in the Code of Hammurabi (1700 BC) and the Old Testament.
+Indigenous people in New Zealand, North America, and Australia have practiced the principles of RJ for generations.
+The concept as used by the modern-day criminal justice system is relatively new.
+The framework of RJ in modern criminal justice has been evolving since the 1970s when early experiments using mediation between victims of crime and offenders began.

 Who Can Participate in Restorative Justice?

-Although this program primarily sees juvenile offenders, RJ can accomodate anyone.
+- Although this program primarily sees juvenile offenders, RJ can accommodate anyone.
 The State of Colorado recommends offenders 10-25 years of age be referred to an RJ program if available and appropriate.

 - Cases excluded from the RJ program are sexual assaults and domestic violence cases.